 Segmentation of data and defining flags is rarely done by the reporting monkey.
 It's all about the monthly visits or the 1% improvement of search engine visits related to some campaign someone has feelings about.

-Learning how to apply your business to the Reach, Engage, Activate and Nurture framework.
-Something that took years to develop chrystalised into a 10 minute process for you.
+The R.E.A.N Framework Learning how to apply your business to the Reach, Engage, Activate and Nurture framework.
+Something that took years to develop crystalized into a 10 minute process for you.

 In addition to "Asking why" I am offering a bonus book written by myself and co authored by Markus Sandelin.